 The DePaul University and Rosalind Franklin University of Medicine and Science (RFUMS) Summer Research Program is a paid summer biomedical sciences research program for undergraduates on the Rosalind Franklin campus in North Chicago.
 Students are matched with a faculty member at RFUMS and conduct research in areas such as virology, microbiology, physiology, and neuroscience.

 The application deadline is January 20 and will be available on Handshake by the end of the fall quarter.
-Funding is for up to 400 hours over the summer ($6,160).
+Funding is for 35 hours per week over the 10-week summer term (total 350 hours; $5,530).
 For questions or help with your application, contact the Office of Advising and Student Services.

 There are several opportunities for DePaul College of Science and Health undergraduates to gain experience disseminating their research findings.
 Click on the options below to find out more.